 Pupils can return to school on Tuesday 20th July 2021.

 Pupils can access the remote learning through our school website.
-Any questions regarding this please contact Sarah using this email:
+Any questions regarding this please contact Sarah Darlington using this email:

 Year 4@fallingspark.org.uk.

 If your child is well at the end of the 10 day period of self-isolation, then they can return to their usual activities and attend school as normal.